link-0402/XIV-LivePose-Importer/README.md

 - `model.Rotation = model.Rotation * stack.Rotation` (post-multiplied)
 - `model.Scale += stack.Scale`

-Bones are processed parents-first and children follow their parent's change (the usual `Propogate: 3` flag).
-This addon reproduces that behavior exactly:
+Bones are processed parents-first and children follow their parent's change.

 - GLTF files exported by XAT/VFXEdit store the game's raw bone-local transforms, so the addon converts between Blender's bone-space and the